 Ladiko beach - credits: rhodesguide.com

-The beaches of Rhodes are one of the many elements that make it stand out.
+The beaches in Rhodes are one of the many elements that make it stand out.
 Kilometers of turquoise waters and fine sand, busy beaches that offer intense fun, and secluded coves for those looking for a quiet dip.

 Whatever your preferences, it is certain that on the island of the Knights you will find the beach that will fit perfectly in your own Greek summer vacation.